arthurweinmann/go-ai-sdk/README.md

 ## Retry feature

 If a request fails, it is added to a waiting list.
-The error is printed, and the function waits for the retry result asynchronously through a golang ch channel. a goroutine wakes up every every so often seconds and check all the requests in the waiting list.
+The error is printed, and the function waits for the retry result asynchronously through a golang channel.
+A goroutine wakes up every so often and check all the requests in the waiting list.
 It will pick up those requests whose RetryTime is past the current time and retry them one by one.

 If a retry fails, it will multiply the delay by backoffFactor (which is 2) and set a new RetryTime for the next retry.
 Then the request is added back to requestswaiting for the next retry.
 It ceases to retry requests if one fails, and returns to sleep mode until its next scheduled awakening.

 The delay keeps increasing until the request succeeds or until it reaches the maximum number of retries.

 # Disclaimer